Redux (The X-Files): Production

 Series creator Chris Carter, when talking about "Redux" and "Redux II", said that he "wanted to tie up a lot of loose ends from the past season, and play the idea that the conspiracy is a hoax and that it had been done to hide various terrestrial and temporal misdeeds".
 Consequently, these episodes started a story arc about Fox Mulder's loss of belief in extraterrestrials, which would be concluded in the episode, "The Red and the Black".
 While the writers kept "playing" with the idea of Mulder's loss of faith, executive producer Frank Spotnitz admits that fans never seemed to accept this turn of events and they refused to see the Cigarette Smoking Man victorious.
 Reflecting this main plot of the episode, the tagline for "Redux" is changed to "All Lies Lead to the Truth".

 Another important facet of the episode deals with Scully's cancer and remission.
 According to executive producer Frank Spotnitz, "Redux" posits a number of reasons for Scully's recovery, including standard medical treatment, divine intervention engendered by faith, or the chip that the Cigarette Smoking Man offers up.
 A clear-cut answer is never really provided, which John Shiban claims was intentional, as they wanted to leave it open to interpretation.
 According to Carter, this entire plot took "the idea of the show" and spun it "in the most interesting way".

 According to R. W. Goodwin (the director of "Redux"), the production crew was so impressed by actor John Finn's monologue claiming that UFOs are a government hoax that he received a round of applause after finishing his takes.
 The script for this speech was particularly long, with Goodwin comparing it to "the yellow pages".
 The original versions of the "Redux" script featured "Gray-Haired Man" (played by Morris Panych) in the place of "Quiet Willy".
-However, when Panych was unable to appear in the episode due to scheduling issues, the story was re-written and the new character was created, portrayed by Willy Ross (né Steve Allen).
+However, when Panych was unable to appear in the episode due to scheduling issues, the story was rewritten and the new character was created, portrayed by Willy Ross (né Steve Allen).